 We use the same principles of close liaison to support the transition of the child moving on from our school into another school.
 We would seek to set up meetings with appropriate staff at the ongoing school to share information, records and strategies that we have used to ensure that the appropriate levels of support and strategies are in place for the child to be successful at their new school.
 Opportunities for additional transition and induction days will be discussed and set up as appropriate, with opportunities for the receiving staff to both meet with the child at our school, as well as receive the child for taster sessions in their own school environment.
-We contribute information to pupils' onward destination by providing information to the next setting following guidelines set out by the General Data Protection Regulation (GDPR) 2018.
+We contribute information to pupils' onward destination by providing information to the next setting following guidelines set out by the UK General Data Protection Regulation (UK GDPR) 2018 and the Data Protection Act 2018.